-This project aims to enable modular-collaborative robots to autonomously deal with part and process variations in complex electronics assembly.
+This research aims to enable modular-collaborative robots to autonomously deal with part and process variations in complex electronics assembly.

 Final assembly of complex electronics products is a challenging task that is still largely performed by human workers.
 For example, components found in a motor drive are small, complex and irregular in shape.
 Fully automating their assembly is currently only possible through costly bespoke automation.
 In addition, automation may require changes in product design or in methods for part delivery, increasing the overall product cost.